 So, I asked Artificial Intelligence to create some images via encoded text.
 First, I asked for an object, an apple.
 Then I asked for ideas such as life and death.
 The Artificial Intelligence outputted geometrical symbolic pictures with detailed explanations of shape and colour meanings.

-However, it refused to create the image of death.
+However, it refused to create the image of death [note 16].
 I proposed, instead, the "end of life".
 It worked.
 The output was a symbol of the "end of life".

-The science fiction storytelling, symbols of life and death, and quoted text from the conversation between me and the machine became a printed and digital book.
+The science fiction storytelling, symbols of life and death, and quoted text from the conversation between me and the machine became a printed book, a digital book and a video.

 The first part of the title is "Creating a New Language: Impossible."
 It comes after the title of the chat, automatically renamed by the software.

 The second part of the title is "et vous êtes".
-It gets inspiration from a biography of a famous science fiction author, Philip K. Dick.
+It gets inspiration from a biography [note 17] of a famous science fiction author, Philip K. Dick.

 Another science fiction author is related to this work.
 It is Karel Čapek, together with the artist Joseph Čapek.
-They spread and coined the word "robot".
-It is worth remembering that the word "robot" has a social root connected with the idea of "forced labour".
+They spread and coined the word "robot" [note 18].
+It is worth remembering that the word "robot" has a social root connected with the idea of "forced labour" [note 19].